 Cooking Surface Area: 74.62 sq. in.
 (10 in. diameter)

 Lodge Cast Iron Skillet Overview

 The 12-inch skillet is part of Lodge’s seasoned cast iron collection.
-This collection is their classic cookware that has been pre-seasoned in the factory and first became available to the public on May 3, 2003.
+This collection is part of their classic cookware that has been pre-seasoned in the factory.
+And first became available to the public on May 3, 2003.

 Some of its best features are: